Best Quality Management Software: How to Evaluate QMS Platforms in 2026

 - Can CAPA approval workflows be configured with different routing logic for different CAPA types or severity levels, without custom development?

 - Can user-defined fields be added to any record type without development work?
-Can record type labels and terminology be renamed to match the organisation’s language?
+Can record labels and terminology be renamed to match the organization’s language?

-- For multi-site or multi-standard organisations: can the same platform instance serve different sites with different SOPs, different approval hierarchies, and different training matrices, without requiring separate validated instances?
+- For multi-site or multi-standard organizations: can the same platform instance serve different sites with different SOPs, different approval hierarchies, and different training matrices — without requiring separate validated instances for each site?

 Probe questions:

-- What is the typical time from contract to go-live for an organisation of our size and complexity?
+- What is the typical time from contract to go-live for an organization of our size and complexity?
 What does the implementation scope include?

 - Which configuration activities can the quality team perform independently after go-live, and which require vendor involvement?
 What is the cost of post-go-live configuration changes?